2023 Best Value Linguistics & Literature Schools in Massachusetts

 The average tuition and fees for an in-state undergraduate at Wellesley are $60,752 a year.

-Wellesley not only placed well in our value ranking, but it is also #4 on our Best Linguistics & Literature Schools in Massachusetts list.
+Wellesley also made our Best Linguistics & Literature Schools in Massachusetts list, coming in at #4.

 Request Information

-Boston University came in at #6 in this year’s edition of the Best Value Linguistics & Literature Schools in Massachusetts ranking.
+Boston University landed the #6 spot in the 2023 rankings for the best value linguistics and comparative literature programs.
 Boston U is a fairly large private not-for-profit school located in the city of Boston.

 In-state tuition fees for undergraduate students at Boston U are $59,816 per year.

-On top of its placing in our value ranking, Boston U also did well on our Best Linguistics & Literature Schools in Massachusetts list.
-It’s in the top 20% of all schools reviewed in this analysis.
+Boston U also claimed a spot on our Best Linguistics & Literature Schools in Massachusetts list.
+It’s in the top 20% of all schools in this category.

 Full Linguistics & Comparative Literature at Boston University Report